winnfsd/vagrant-winnfsd/README.md

 ## Settings

+### Logging

+You activate the logging of the nfs daemon which will show the daemon window in the foreground.
+To activate the logging set the `config.winnfsd.logging` to `on`.

+### Set uid and gid

-You can set the uid and the gid.
+You can set the uid via the `config.winnfsd.uid` param and the gid via the `config.winnfsd.gid` param.
 Example:

 ```
 Vagrant.configure('2') do |config|